freeCodeCamp/freeCodeCamp/guide/english/java/arraylist/index.md

    ```java
   Collections.reverseOrder());
  ```

+ Basic Big O for ArrayList Methods:

+ .get(int index)
+    ~O(1).
+This will always be constant time.
+ .add(E ele)
+    ~O(1).
+We are only adding an element to the END of the list.
+ .add(int ind, E ele)
+     ~O(N).
+Because of the way an ArrayList is implemented, we must do shifting which requires O(N) time on average.
+ .remove(int ind)
+     ~O(N).
+For the same reason as above.
+The elements must be shifted after removal.

+ It is important to the the Big O for methods of data structures.
+This way, you can choose the most efficient data structure for your program.

   An ArrayList allows us to randomly access elements.
 ArrayList is similar to *Vector* in a lot of ways.
 But it is faster than Vectors.
 The main thing to note is that - Vectors are faster than arrays but ArrayLists are not.